-Major: two coherent courses and a related Bachelor's thesis as part of the final Bachelor's exam, as specified in the Outline Study Programme.
+Major: a set of coherent courses and a related Bachelor's thesis as part of the final Bachelor's exam, as specified in the Outline Study Programme.

-MARBLE: abbreviation for Maastricht University Research-Based Learning, a combination of educational units and a Bachelor's thesis in the third year Bachelor's study programme that offers students an emphasis on research skills.
+MaRBLe: abbreviation for Maastricht University Research-Based Learning, a combination of educational units and a Bachelor's thesis in the third year Bachelor's study programme that offers students an emphasis on research skills.

-Matching: (Studiekeuzecheck): an optional part of the Bachelor's admission process for study programmes without assessment by the Board of Admissions.
+Matching: (Studiekeuzecheck): an optional part of the Bachelor's admission process in the form of a questionnaire, interview or other activity for study programmes without assessment by the Board of Admissions to check the fit between de student and the chosen Bachelor's study programme.

 MySBE Intranet: a web-based environment in which SBE students can access and exchange information regarding their studies at Maastricht University and for which a username and password are provided to the student upon enrolment at Maastricht University.
-Accessible via the Student Portal > UM Launchpad > MySBE Intranet.
+Accessible via the Student Portal > MyLinks > MySBE Intranet.

-NVAO: abbreviation for Accreditation Organisation of the Netherlands and Flanders, which systematically and regularly assesses the quality of all programmes taught by Dutch universities of applied sciences and research universities.
+NVAO: abbreviation for Nederlands-Vlaamse Accreditatieorganisatie (Accreditation Organisation of the Netherlands and Flanders), which systematically and regularly assesses the quality of all programmes taught by Dutch universities of applied sciences and research universities.